Notaries must know and follow laws to avoid potential liability problems.

 If an aggressive person becomes threatening or violent because the notary refuses to comply with an unlawful demand, the National Notary Association (NNA) recommends that the safest course of action may be to comply with the demand, to avoid harm, damage, assault or injury.
 Remove yourself from the threatening or dangerous situation as soon as possible, try to get a suspect and vehicle description and license plate number, gather evidence, report the incident to the police, and make a note of the circumstances in the notary record book.

-Notary Court Cases
+Liability in Notary Court Cases

 A notary employee at a car dealership in Lycoming County Pennsylvania refused to notarize motor vehicle documents without the physical presence of the signers.
 She informed the employer that the requested act was illegal.
 She was fired for refusing to break the notary law.
 She sued the employer for wrongful termination and won her lost back wages.
 Commonwealth of Pennsylvania, Bureau of Commissions, Elections, and Legislation v.
 Dorothy Toner